Junior School:Grades 1-6.

 The Junior School academic program highlights collaboration, problem solving, and inquiry.
 It is enhanced by a full complement of co-curricular activities.

-The girls are mentored and inspired by the older students they encounter in the building daily, as well as by their peers in the Junior School.
+The students are mentored and inspired by the older students they encounter in the building daily, as well as by their peers in the Junior School.
 Grade 6s take on leadership roles within the Junior School.

 Junior SchoolAcademics & Curriculum